nikidds29/expert-nation-guide/modules/08-adding-person-records.md

 ![Items screen, with the sidebar Items link and Add new item button highlighted](../assets/images/adding-person-records-01-add-new-item.png)

 This works for every resource template in the system, not only the ones covered here.
-The collection also holds resource templates for other projects entirely (the "Relationship" records above are one example).
-This guide only walks through building a **Person** record and the sub-templates that get linked to one (Life event, Death, Military service, and the rest), not every resource template that exists in the collection.
+This guide walks through building a **Person** record and the sub-templates that get linked to one (Life event, Death, Military service, and the rest).

-A quick note on an icon you'll see repeatedly from here on: several fields on the Add Item screen show a small cube icon next to them: the same icon used for the **Items** link in the sidebar and at the top of this page.
-It marks a field that links to another Item, rather than to an Item Set (which uses a different icon) or a plain value.
+**Note** something you'll see repeatedly from here on in several fields within the Add Item screen is the small cube icon next to them.
+It marks a field that links to another Item or a plain value.
 This guide calls it **the Items icon** wherever it comes up.

 ## Choosing the Person template